www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 For testing purposes the authentication and authorization system is used, to only provide server CPU and RAM usage in real time to the administrator of the server.
 # Tasks
+* [ ] Create central error handling guidelines or documentation via central interface, that handles everything error.
+    * [ ] Consider always requiring a user.
+    * [ ] Just support try catch of user errors for now, as this will be enough for a long time.
 * [ ] Support complex problem definitions via editor, that are composed of multiple ones, so that the sport lesson assignment can be defined in the editor.
     * [x] Create a name for the language and document it. -> It's named Geal.